0xPellNetwork/dvs-template/README.md

-# Squaring Example Setup and Usage Guide
+# dvs-template Setup and Usage Guide

 ## 1. Build the Docker image